MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-ra-code-assets-content.md

 ### TLS encryption

 The baseline architecture provides TLS-encrypted traffic until the workload pod.
-In this architecture, TLS traffic extends into the cluster and data between pods is encyrpted.
+In this architecture, TLS traffic extends into the cluster and data between pods is encrypted.
 TLS trust chain isn't just encrypted, but Certificate Authority (CA) chain is also validated through violation attempts as part of the sample workload.

 mTLS is used in the cluster for mesh communication.
 Sender and receiver pods verify each other before proceeding with the traffic.